ropensci-archive/roweb2/content/blog/2017-12-01-unconf-welcome.md

   - unconf
   - rOpenSci team
   - welcome
+  - cefp
 ---

 I’ve raved about the value of [extending a personalized welcome](https://ropensci.org/blog/2017/07/18/value-of-welcome/) to new community members and I recently shared [six tips for running a successful hackathon-flavoured unconference](https://ropensci.org/blog/2017/11/17/unconf-sixtips).
 Building on these, I’d like to share the specific approach and (free!) tools I used to help prepare new rOpenSci community members to be productive at our [unconference](http://unconf17.ropensci.org/).
-My approach was inspired directly by my [AAAS Community Engagement Fellowship Program](https://blog.trelliscience.com/introducing-the-2017-community-engagement-fellows/) (AAAS-CEFP) training.
+My approach was inspired directly by my [AAAS Community Engagement Fellowship Program](https://www.cscce.org/2016/12/05/introducing-the-2017-community-engagement-fellows/) (AAAS-CEFP) training.
 Specifically, 1) one mentor said that the most successful conference they ever ran involved having one-to-one meetings with all participants prior to the event, and 2) prior to our in-person AAAS-CEFP training, we completed an intake questionnaire that forced us to consider things like “what do you hope to get out of this” and “what do you hope to contribute”.

 A challenge of this year’s unconference was the fact that we were inviting 70 people to participate.
 As a rule, one third of the crowd will have participated in one of our previous unconferences and two-thirds would be first-time participants.
 With only two days together, these people need to quickly self-sort into project groups and get working.